asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 Agile teams value transparency.
 Inviting organizational leaders to a mobbing session is an effective way to teach the organization what developing software is really like.
 Additionally it builds empathy for development teams.
 I've taken part in mobbing sessions with CTOs, CFOs, development managers, product managers, and others.

 This is especially important in organizations that treat developers like cookie-cutter, fungible resources.
-Unfortunately, it is still common to encounter organizations that view software development as the mechanical process of typing commands into a computer, completely removing a developer from their context, their expertise in technology, the domain, and/or the system.
+Unfortunately,it is still common to encounter organizations that view software development as the mechanical process of typing commands into a computer, completely removing a developer from their context, their expertise in technology, the domain, and/or the system.
 These organizations tend to:

-* Constantly move developers and project work to meet scheduling needs
+* Move developers and project work to meet scheduling needs
 * Create schedules dictated by management (consistently fixing both scope and time for projects)
 * Add developers to projects in a misguided attempt to increase throughput and pull in deadlines
 * Separate development teams from their customers (or any decision making about the work) perpetuating a "masters-and-minions" organization where the development teams are told what to do
-* Treat development teams as order takers and not problem solvers
+* Treat development teams like order takers and not problem solvers

-Giving people in the organization an opportunity to see what software development is really like will go a long way in addressing this organizational dysfunction.
-Hopefully, with a better understanding of how development teams operate organizations will begin adopting more effective practices.

 Even in organizations that lack this level of dysfunction, having leadership experience team impediments in real-time will help the them resolve the organizational issues causing the impediments.